ViktoriiaProtasova/100-days-of-code/log.md

 **Today's Progress**: Today I've started repiting the JavaScript course to prepare to my team project in my GIT course.

+### Day 71: May 30, 2023

+**Today's Progress**: Today I've continued repiting the JavaScript course to prepare to my team project in my GIT course.

 <!-- **Link(s) to work**

 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)